Alternative Spring Break Options from Building Homes to Teaching Abroad

 Many of the volunteer organization websites will have a section on their site where you can print materials that can be given to friends and family while asking for funds so they know the trip is legitimate - and it ensures they aren’t funding your booze binge in Cancun.
 They also have sheets you can print to use at events at your school where you can ask for donations such as at a booth set-up.
 Make sure your loved ones know that any donation is tax-deductible and ensure you provide a valid receipt.
 Many times these websites will have places your family members can donate online and the site will automatically create a receipt they can use at tax time.

-You can also volunteer a litter closer to home with Habit for Humanity with building opportunities across the country and numerous volunteer opportunities you can sign up for on volunteermatch.org.
+You can also volunteer a little closer to home with Habit for Humanity through building opportunities across the country.
+There are also numerous volunteer opportunities you can sign up for on volunteermatch.org that provide local listings, allowing you to even search by zip code.
 After hurricane Katrina hit New Orleans, LA, there were many students that took their free week off from school to volunteer their time with food banks, the Red Cross, and with Habitat for Humanity to assist in anyway they could through volunteer work.